What Is Factor V Leiden?

 - Heparin.
 This medication works quickly.
 Your doctor can inject it into a vein (intravenously) or under your skin (subcutaneously).
-Or you may able to give yourself the injection.
+Or you may be able to give yourself the injection.
 This drug is safe for pregnant women.
 Heparin may have side effects including excess bleeding and allergic reaction.
-There’s no standard dose, so you’ll need to have blood tests that will help your doctor figure out how much is right for you.
+There's no standard dose, so you'll need to have blood tests that will help your doctor figure out how much is right for you.
 You may need to adjust the dose from time to time, too.

 - Warfarin (Coumadin, Jantoven).
 You take this medication as a pill.
 There's no standard dose for it, either, so as with heparin, you'll need to see the doctor often for tests and adjustments.
 It can cause bleeding, and it isn't safe for pregnant women, especially the first trimester.
 Tell your doctor about anything else you're taking when you start warfarin.
 It can affect the way other drugs and herbs work.

 Or you might take anticoagulant pills that don't need testing and adjustments but might make you more likely to bleed.
 These include:

 Hormone replacement therapy and birth control pills, especially those with estrogen, can add to your risk for a DVT.
 So if you know you have one of these genetic conditions, make sure your doctor knows that before you start such treatments.

 Pregnancy can make you more likely to get clots, so it's something to discuss with your doctor.
 You may also be slightly more likely to have: